 As funding opportunities are realized and new funding becomes available, the City can continue to identify, monitor, and apply for other governmental funding sources that meet the City's and respective agencies' objectives over time.
-For example, future funding sources might include:
+For example, recently establised funding sources include:

-- " Cap-and-Trade Transformative Climate Communities Local Partnership Program, forecasted for 2022, to provide funding to counties, cities, districts, and regional transportation agencies in which voters have approved fees or taxes dedicated solely to transportation improvements or that have imposed fees, including uniform developer fees, dedicated solely to transportation improvements - " HCD Infill Infrastructure Program (draft grant guidelines September/ October 2020) to provide grant funding for infrastructure improvements for new infill housing in residential and/or mixed-use projects.
+- " Cap-and-Trade Transformative Climate Communities Local Partnership Program provides funding to counties, cities, districts, and regional transportation agencies in which voters have approved fees or taxes dedicated solely to transportation improvements or that have imposed fees, including uniform developer fees, dedicated solely to transportation improvements. - " HCD Infill Infrastructure Program provides grant funding for infrastructure improvements for new infill housing in residential and/or mixed-use projects.